ABOUT THIS COURSE

 - The shorter questions: what are the potential pitfalls?

 - Focus on the 15-mark questions and essays: what does a grade A/A* candidate need to do?

 - Varying commentary practice to stretch the most able

 - Revision ideas to help students produce high grade essays

-- Working to the standard: reviewing and marking specimen scripts
+- Working to the standard: review of specimen scripts

 3.15 – 3.30pm

 Henry is Head of Classics at Colfe’s School, London, and prior to that taught at Tonbridge School and Winchester College.
 He has experience of preparing students for A-Level, Pre-U, GCSE, and IGCSE examinations in Latin, Greek and Classical Civilisation.
 He is co-author (with John Taylor) of Latin to GCSE (Bloomsbury, 2016), which is designed to cover the requirements of the new OCR GCSE (9-1) specification, and co-author of Latin Stories: A GCSE Reader (Bloomsbury, 2nd edition 2017).
 He has regularly delivered CPD sessions for Keynote and for Classics For All.
 He has been a tutor at the JACT Greek Summer School (held at Bryanston School) since 2011, and the course’s Director of Studies since 2014.